Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you are looking for the best charcoal grill, we may have found it.
-The one thing that lets me know it’s summer time, is the smell of a barbeque being fired up.
-All throughout my neighborhood there are guys like me who love to relax outside with a cold beer and a hot flame.
+The one thing that lets me know it’s summertime, is the smell of a barbeque being fired up.
+Throughout my neighborhood, there are guys like me who love to relax outside with a cold beer and a hot flame.
 You can make the argument of if gas or charcoal is better, but at the end of the day, food cooked on any kind of grill just tastes better.
 With TTI’s new grill, they know that, and aim to let you cook every meal on the grill.
-It sounds good in principal, but how well does it work?
+It sounds good in principle, but how well does it work?
 And how does it stack up against the best grills?
 Read on to find out!

 Let me first say, that if your Home Depot (the only place the STŌK brand is sold) offers to put it together for you, take them up on it!
-It’s not a negative, but it literally took me about ninety minutes to assemble because of all the screws (to be fair, twenty minutes was spent separating and sorting everything).
-There were times I had to push a piece one way or another to make a screw hole line up properly, but the end result was a grill that was extremely solid.
+It’s not a negative, but it took me about ninety minutes to assemble because of all the screws (to be fair, twenty minutes was spent separating and sorting everything).
+There were times I had to push a piece one way or another to make a screw hole line up properly, but the result was an extremely solid grill.

 The main issue that I had with the construction aspect of the STŌK Quattro, was the fact that it has an open back.
-I’m not sure who’s idea this was, but with all the other metal parts you have to assemble would it have been that big of a deal to put one more in?
+I’m not sure whose idea this was, but with all the other metal parts you have to assemble would it have been that big of a deal to put one more in?
 I imagine it’s for safety in case your propane tank leaks, but it’s extremely irritating.
-What makes it a gripe is that they put such nice doors on the front with storage racks that you can’t use because if it rains, your spices will get wet – if they had left the doors off and not given the illusion of a storage space, it would have probably been better.
+What makes it a gripe is that they put such nice doors on the front with storage racks that you can’t use because if it rains, your spices will get wet – if they had left the doors off and not given the illusion of storage space, it would have probably been better.
 Even if the construction is difficult for this grill, it’s much sturdier than the Primo Grill, which is constructed of ceramic and not very durable.

 Another neat innovation they have is the design of their heat tent.
-When they claim that is reduces flare-ups, they really mean it.
-I took four of the fattiest steaks I could find, and threw them on just to see if I could cause a flare up, and aside from a few small flames that went out in under a second, there was nothing.
+When they claim that it reduces flare-ups, they really mean it.
+I took four of the fattiest steaks I could find and threw them on just to see if I could cause a flare-up, and aside from a few small flames that went out in under a second, there was nothing.

 All in all, I give the STŌK Quattro 4.5 out of 5 stars.